• Home

 Los Patios Boutique Hostal is a really cool hostel that’s located just outside of the craziness, but still conveniently located nearby to bars, restaurants, coffee, you name it.
 Check prices for Los Patios here.

-If you want to stay totally away from the touristy places there are some great Airbnbs in Medellin, we really love this bohemian apartment located downtown on the 26th floor of a building so you are treated to really great views over the city.
-There are restaurants nearby so if you want to stay local there are lots of options, otherwise, it is just 2 blocks to the metro so you still have great access to the rest of the city.
+If you want to stay totally away from the touristy places there are some great VRBOs in Medellin, we really love this downtown apartment which is on the 15th floor, giving you amazing views of the city and Medellin valley.
+There are restaurants nearby so if you want to stay local there are lots of options, otherwise, it is just one block to the metro so you still have great access to the rest of the city.

 What to Do in Medellin